Motag8tor/com.d4rk.qrcodescanner/README.md

 Also D4rK QR & Bar Code Scanner scan all common barcode formats: QR, Data Matrix, Aztec, UPC, EAN and many more.
 It can use flashlight to scan in the dark, zoom to read barcodes from far distances and links, connect to Wi-Fi, view geolocations, add calendar events, find product information, etc.

+Designed with security as a top priority, the best QR utility on the market offers a simple interface with abundant functionality This functionality for improved usability requires access to certain permissions in your device. 🛡️

+In case if anyone have curiosity about permissions check on settings to see for what is needed specific permissions. ⚙️

-You can customize in app experience, like preferred camera (back or front) or preferred theme using app settings.
+You can customize in app experience, like preferred camera (back or front), search engine, history settings or preferred theme using app settings. ⚙️

 Bugs can be reported here.